piecioshka/game/README.md

 - ✅ Unlimited players
 - ✅ Independent keyboard controls for each player
-- ✅ Support display bounding box
+- ✅ Display Bounding Box of all entities
-- ✅ Scenes (create, switch between)
+- ✅ Scenes (create, switch)
 - ✅ UI Events on any entity (like player)
+- ✅ View Types: Top Down

 ## Preview 🎉